isc-projects/kea/doc/sphinx/umls.rst

 DHCPv4 Packet Processing
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Next is the DHCPv4 packet processing, where we determine what sort of DHCP message this is, Discover, Request, Release, Decline or Inform.
-The server itself sends the Offer and Acknowledge messages, so these are two of the classic DORA sequence that the server does not have to parse.
+This diagram shows the general, high level flow for processing an inbound client DHCP packet (e.g. Discover, Request, Release, etc) from receipt to the server's response..

 .. figure:: uml/packet4.*